 1/2 teaspoon vanilla (optional, but nice)

-You can sub the coconut water and hemp for 1 cup of any plant milk.
+As I've written in the recipe, you can sub the coconut water and hemp for 1 cup of any plant milk.
 I didn't bother to make the milk first, because I don't strain hemp milk and that's the ratio I use anyway.
 So to save time and washing up, the hemp and coconut water went in as is.

 Blend the ingredients until smooth.
 I add the baking powder just towards the end of blending.